letaron/rumake/README.md

 ## Configuration

+See a full working configuration [here](fixtures/example.yaml).

+There is 2 types of element: `tasks` & `variables`.

+### Conf file

-Priority for lodging (no merging is done):
+Priority for loading (no merging is done):
 1. if `rumake.yaml` exists in the working directory, it will be used.
 2. if `rumake.yaml.dist` exists in the working directory, it will be used.

-See a full working configuration [here](fixtures/example.yaml).

-There is 2 types of element: `tasks` & `variables`.

 ### Tasks